 Poetry can challenge the status quo in our lives and by doing so improve the human condition of all people.
 An example of this is in the work of May Angelou who fought for equality and for humanity writing about the plights and triumphs of a marginalized people.

-The real meaning of our lives is different for each of us.
-It is the sum of our own experiences.
+The real meaning of our lives is the sum total of our own individual experience.